Login

 Advantages

-1. Low startup costs: Compared to opening a brick-and-mortar ice cream shop, starting an ice cream truck business typically requires less initial investment.
+1. Low startup costs: Compared with the cost of opening a brick-and-mortar ice cream shop, starting an ice cream truck business typically requires less initial investment.
 You can often get started with a used truck and basic equipment.

 2. Flexibility: As a truck operator, you have the freedom to choose your own schedule and ice cream truck route.
 This flexibility allows you to balance work and personal life more easily than with a traditional storefront.